sadibanur/Detecting-Machine-Generated-Code/README.md

 ### Running

-1. **Subtask A:** Open `Semeval_A.ipynb` in Kaggle or Colab.
+1. **Subtask A:** Open `Semeval_a.py` in Kaggle or Colab.
 Mount Google Drive for checkpoint saving.
 Run cells in order.
-2. **Subtask B:** Open `Semeval_B.ipynb` in Colab with an A100 GPU.
+2. **Subtask B:** Open `Semeval_b.py` in Colab with an A100 GPU.
 Mount Google Drive with the Task B parquet files at `My Drive/Semeval/`.
 Run cells in order.

 ---